 WNBA Signs Multiyear TV Deal

-In April 2019, the CBS Sports Network signed a multiyear deal with the WNBA to broadcast 40 games, doubling the prior year’s national exposure.
+In April 2019, the CBS Sports Network signed a multiyear deal with the WNBA to broadcast 40 games, doubling the prior season's arrangement.
 ESPN will show an additional 16 games, and NBATV also broadcasts several games through local feeds.

-Why do Males get Paid More Than Females in Sports?
+Why are Men Paid More Than Women in Sports?

 It’s difficult to calculate how gender norms have contributed to the gender pay gap in sports over time, but men have enjoyed hundreds of more years to build interest in and place men’s sports into mainstream culture.
 It’s not just that female athletes are underpaid, it’s that women have spent most of history not permitted or encouraged to play sports.